 Whenever you want to upcycle your tire into an ottoman, the pieces of equipment you’ll need will depend on the design that you want.
-Whether you want to paint, use fabric or some rope to decorate your tire into an ottoman, there are several options you can choose.
+Whether you want to paint, use fabric, or some rope to decorate your tire into an ottoman, there are several options you can choose from.

 You also do not need to be skilled in any way since the whole process is easy.
 Not to mention the fact that you won’t have to break the bank.
 We shall have a look at how you can design your ottoman from tires using either rope or fabric.

 Table of Contents

 As mentioned earlier the equipment you’ll need to make your ottoman will depend on the material you want to incorporate.
 For instance, if you want to decorate your tire ottoman using rope then these are the things that you’ll need:

 - Glue gun

 Make sure you thoroughly clean them first.
 Let the tires dry before you start working on them.

 Once the tires are ready to use you should measure the diameter of the tire where you want the plywood to cover.
 After getting the measurements, mark it on the plywood so that you can cut it accurately.
 Make sure you cut two pieces for placing on both sides of the tire.

 Once you’re done cutting the two pieces of plywood, you can now drill them on both sides of the tire using the drill and screws.
 This will give your ottoman good stability and balance.

 If you want your ottoman to have legs, it is at this point that you place you drill the furniture legs on one side of the plywood.
 If you don’t want the legs, then you can proceed with the next step.